ibm-apiconnect/oidc-blueid/README.md

 1) Register an Application in the API Connect Developer Portal

-2) Register a BlueID Application and Client
+2) Register a blueID Application and Client

 3) Configure an API to use blueID ODIC